Cr0mb/Python-Web-Scanner/README.md

 ![image](https://github.com/Cr0mb/Python-Web-Scanner/assets/137664526/30698e54-aee9-4194-915f-84210bda2d89)

 ```
+V1.2
+> Introduced a 'TIMEOUT' constant, so if a request takes longer than the specified timeout period, it will raise a 'requests.Timeout' exception.
+   > Crucial when dealing with potentially slow or unresponsive web servers.
 V1.12
 > Added "cleanoutput.py"; will show all website URLs ignoring IP addresses that don't link to a domain.
 > You can use this after you use checker.py, this python script will grab all of the website link URLs from output.txt, ignoring the ones that redirect to an IP address.